-Cornellians participate in more than 100 clubs and associations around the world, and more than 1,000 Cornellians serve on club and associations boards!
-The resources below include everything you need to know about managing a successful club or associations.
+Cornellians participate in more than 100 clubs and associations around the world, and more than 1,000 Cornellians serve on club and association boards!
+The resources below include everything you need to know about managing a successful club or association.
 Updates are frequent; we are always evolving and improving these tools as we continue to get feedback from leaders like you.

 Cornell University invites all alumni, parents, and friends to participate in the worldwide university community, attend events, stay connected to the university, and contribute to the greatness of the university.

 Consistent with the core values of community, education, and service, the initiatives of each club will provide alumni, parents, and friends with meaningful opportunities to:

 - Strengthen their knowledge of and ties to the university;

 - Maintain and grow friendships with Cornellians;